-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a comeback for Greece and a pending ECB bond judgment.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including oil majors leading indices higher.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including German DAX and European tech.
+CNBC's Carl Quintanilla reports on all the market moving events in Europe today, including German DAX and European tech.

 Markets kicked off the week strong, with health care deals and anticipation of more stimulus in China moving global stocks.

 What's driving the euro/dollar currency moves?
 David Bloom, global head foreign exchange strategy at HSBC, weighs in with his opinions.